sbb-design-systems/lyne-components/src/components/sbb-menu/readme.md

 on desktop it will be shown as a floating menu and will calculate the optimal position relative to the trigger element by evaluating the available space with the following priority: start/below, start/above, end/below, end/above.

+If only `sbb-menu-action` components are provided inside the menu, the items are automatically grouped within a list using `<ul>` and `<li>` items, for more complex scenarios the grouping must be done manually.

 ## Usage

 The menu component allows you to open a custom menu that allows you to perform actions relevant to the current task